Hungary for a new adventure – Flavors of Budapest – some final takeaways

 We’d only managed the first block when we reached Nagymező Street.
 Sometimes life can surprise you with what you’ve missed because you’re focused on moving from a starting point to a destination.
 When the goal is your focus, you might not be particularly attentive to what lies between the two points.
 This was certainly the case for me (and I assume for Pat) regarding Nagymező Street.

-Sitting at my computer nearly four months after returning from Budapest I can count from memory at least six instances that Pat and I had crossed the street together and noticed nothing out of the ordinary because we were, in each instance, going someplace.
+Sitting at my computer nearly four months after returning from Budapest I can count from memory at least six instances that Patricia and I had crossed the street together and noticed nothing out of the ordinary because we were, in each instance, going someplace.
 This night, however, as we ambled toward the hotel, something prompted one of us to turn right.

 György Melis, I learned after I found this picture, was a Hungarian baritone who was a graduate of the Liszt Ferenc Academy of Music.
 Following his graduation in 1949, he was immediately given a place in the National Opera of Budapest.
 Born in Szarvas, Austro-Hungary in 1923, he died in Budapest in 2009 and I don’t know if this was placed on Nagymező Street posthumously or during his lifetime.
 Neither could I learn whether we’d accidentally stumbled on some equivalent of the Hungarian Walk of Fame because Melis’ was not the only set of footprints we saw.